kaiyuhou/ubuntu-web-vnc/README.md

 - Run command with mapping to local port `8001` (vnc protocol) and `8002` (vnc web access):

       bash run-container.sh [password]

+      # the latest tigerVNC server only allows localhost connections.
+So, 8001 cannot be accessd outside localhost.
+      # in vnc_startup.sh, add "-localhost no" option to vncserver line would diable this setting.
+      # TODO: add an option in run-container.sh

 - Build an image from scratch: